-An elderly person was asked to complete forms how long it takes for clients to get support? that he didn't understand.
-Use this as a source of intel?
 Have a feedback mechanism, so improvements can be made?
-Incomplete A person was sent invoices Ensure that invoices are not issued until a financial for care which she could full financial assessment has taken place. assessments not afford.
-Communication A person has been asked Ensure that when a person is signposted to pay tens of thousands of to support such as Headway, they are pounds in back payment told that payment is required. for support from Headway.
-Unpaid care 2 people have told us that Evaluate/check how well people/their home fees they have been threatened families understand the financial with court for unpaid care commitment before care starts. home fees.
-Poor Family have been told to Investigate where refresher training for communication sell the family home to staff is needed to ensure correct re self-funder's fund care despite the information is given. payments for person still living in the care at home house.
-CHC funding A young man's family was Ensure that interactions with families are stopped told that his CHC funding considered and that care is truly person would stop and that he'd centred. have to go to residential care.
-CHC funding not An elderly person was not Ensure that health and social care teams offered offered CHC despite being are fully aware of the eligibility criteria for eligible and having many CHC. interactions with health.
+A person was sent invoices Ensure that invoices are not issued until a for care which she could full financial assessment has taken place. not afford.
+A person has been asked Ensure that when a person is signposted to pay tens of thousands of to support such as Headway, they are pounds in back payment told that payment is required. for support from Headway.
+2 people have told us that Evaluate/check how well people/their they have been threatened families understand the financial with court for unpaid care commitment before care starts. home fees.
+Family have been told to Investigate where refresher training for sell the family home to staff is needed to ensure correct fund care despite the information is given. person still living in the house.
+A young man's family was Ensure that interactions with families are told that his CHC funding considered and that care is truly person would stop and that he'd centred. have to go to residential care.
+An elderly person was not Ensure that health and social care teams offered CHC despite being are fully aware of the eligibility criteria for eligible and having many CHC. interactions with health. for care which she could not afford.
+A person has been asked to pay tens of thousands of pounds in back payment for support from Headway.
+2 people have told us that they have been threatened with court for unpaid care home fees.
+Family have been told to sell the family home to fund care despite the person still living in the house.
+A young man's family was told that his CHC funding would stop and that he'd have to go to residential care.
+An elderly person was not offered CHC despite being eligible and having many